 Jimi Hendrix’s 1957 Supro Ozark 1560s

-According to some sources, Jimi’s first electric guitar was a Supro that he received from his father, who reportedly bought it in the Myers Music Shop in Seattle in 1959 for $89 [Hendrix Gear, by Michael Heatley].
-However, other sources dispute this claim, stating that the story is actually connected to Jimi’s second electric guitar, a Danelectro [Becoming Jimi Hendrix, Steven Rody].
+According to some sources, Jimi’s first electric guitar was a Supro, purchased by his father at Myers Music Shop in Seattle in 1959 for $89 [Hendrix Gear by Michael Heatley].
+However, other accounts suggest this story actually pertains to Jimi’s second electric guitar, a Danelectro [Becoming Jimi Hendrix by Steven Roby].

 Young Jimi Hendrix playing his white Supro Ozark guitar.